OthankQ/100-days-of-code/r1-log.md

 ### R1D100

 Refactored the Node weather app with reusable API request function using callback functions.
 Started learning the basics of PHP.
 This marks the 100th day of my first round of #100DaysOfCode.
 I really learned a lot!
 Now off to round 2!

+### R2D1

+Added user input functionality to the CLI Node weather app.
+Learned about PHP Superglobals and made a basic website listing some of them out using Bootstrap cdn.